denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Chapter 4: Media are Not the Message

 In this chapter I make two significant interventions in media studies and literary theory.
-First, I argue that the medium should not be confused with the message.
-Starting with the legacy of Marshall McLuhan, I examine several models of communication, including ones proposed by Charles Sanders Peirce, Ferdinand de Saussure, Harry Nyquist, Claude Shannon, Roman Jacobson, and Gregory Bateson.
-Corresponding to the mediating of role of "form" in the previous chapter, I find that the "mode" of the written communication act does something akin to "attuning" the reader to the encoding of the message (and to the corresponding cultural techniques of apprehension).
+First, I argue that media should not be confused with messages.
+Starting with the (sometimes oversimplified) legacy of Marshall McLuhan, I examine several models of communication, including ones proposed by semioticians (Charles Sanders Peirce, Ferdinand de Saussure, Roman Jacobson), engineers (Harry Nyquist, Claude Shannon), and animal anthropologists (Jakob von Uexküll, Gregory Bateson, and Thomas Sebok).
+Corresponding to the mediating of role of "form" in the previous chapter, I find that the "mode" of the written communication act does something akin to "attuning" the reader (receiver) to the encoding of the message (and to the corresponding cultural techniques of apprehension).
 At the center of the chapter is a case study based on a real-world text "written" by a troupe of Sulawesi macaques as part of an art project at Britain's Paignton Zoo.
 (The text was subsequently published under the title *Notes Towards The Complete Works of Shakespeare*, Vivaria 2002).
-The possibility of a randomly-generated zoo-text points to the second half of the chapter, containing an argument against a "systems" definition of information.
+The possibility of a randomly-generated zoo-text points to the conclusion of the chapter, containing an argument against a "systems" definition of information.
 In what Shannon calls a "strange feature" of this communication theory, information is defined as amount of "freedom" or entropy in the system.
 By contrast, I want to insist on an agency-based model of information processing, in which texts mean things for free and conscious beings.

 ## Chapter 5: Recursive Encounters with Oneself